This Pittsburgh-born device turns on all your lamps with 1 switch, no Alexa needed

 A Switcheroo is smaller than a small remote control.
 The device plugs into outlets around a house.
 One device must be plugged into a switched outlet and set to send.
 The others are set to receive, and Switcheroo syncs up lamps or other electronics to turn on or off when the switched outlet is flicked.

+Last day of the Kickstarter campaign!
+Get Switcheroo before the campaign ends! https://t.co/nIbvRdjQh5 pic.twitter.com/5S7Kf0Rp8R— Switcheroo (@Switcheroo) February 7, 2017

-Switcheroo Kickstarter Launch Video from Switcheroo on Vimeo .
+You can watch the entire Switcheroo Kickstarter Launch Video here.

 The Switcheroo requires no new wiring.
 It uses radio waves, not Wi-Fi.
 There's no app, and you can't ask it to turn your lights on.
 You actually have to flick a switch.